 The Verrazano Bridge’s lights twinkle, twinkle like little stars.
-Lusty foghorns moan into the new night’s darkness.
+Lusty foghorns moan deeply into the night’s dark ear.
 The haze around the bridge makes our passage feel mysterious.

 I think about the millions who passed through the Verrrazano Narrows long before the bridge was built.
 They, too, listened to this same water churning while pushing and straining to glimpse their new land.

 They entered New York Harbor standing in puddles of fear, vomit and hope.
-Excited chatter muffled the rude scraping of their rough wool coats.
-Loud voices silenced the howl of their twisted, hungry stomachs.
+Excited chatter muffled by their rough wool coats scraping against each other.
+Their loud voices silencing the howl of their twisted, hungry stomachs.
 The laughter and clapping made toothaches disappear and their tight, full-of-holes shoes feel better.
-Ellis Island: Spirits lifted.
-Discomforts forgotten.
+Ellis Island: Spirits lifted, discomforts forgotten.

-I remember a story a friend told me as we pass by the Green Lady again.
+Passing by the Green Lady again, I remember a story a friend told me.
 His great-grandfather had arrived in New York from Europe.
-The woman he planned to marry arrived a few months later, but was detained at Ellis Island for several days.
-His grandfather had two choices: wait a few days for her release or swim from New Jersey to Ellis Island every day to see her.
+The woman he planned to marry arrived at Ellis Island and was detained.
+His grandfather had two choices: Wait a few days for her release or swim from New Jersey to Ellis Island every day to see her.